-If you have access to musenmai, or “pre-washed” rice, this step can actually be skipped, but it might be hard to find outside of Japan.
-Otherwise, you absolutely must not skip this step.
-White Japonica rice, called seihakumai, is already polished from its original state (genmai, or brown rice), but the initial polishing process can’t remove the hada nuka, a very thin coating of bran residue.
+If you have access to musenmai, or “pre-washed” rice, you can actually skip this step, but it might be hard to find outside of Japan.
+Otherwise, you absolutely must NOT skip this step.
+White Japonica rice, called seihakumai, is already polished from its original state (genmai, or brown rice).
+But this initial polishing process can’t remove the hada nuka, a very thin coating of bran residue.
 So if you don’t remove it yourself, this residue will become very sticky, resulting in mushy or gooey rice – not what we’re going for.

 Put the rice in a colander or fine mesh sieve and set aside for at least 15 minutes to allow the rice to drain out all the excess water.
 Then put the rice into the pot you’ll cook it in (a heavy-bottomed pot with a tightly fitting lid or a pressure cooker work best) and add water to let it soak for at least 30 minutes.
 Both the draining and soaking allow each grain of rice to absorb an equal amount of moisture and cook evenly (though some of my Japanese friends do only one or the other of these steps, according to how dry/moist they like their rice).

 How much water to add depends on how fresh the rice is.
 Newly harvested rice is called shinmai.
-It can be cooked with a 1:1 ratio, but might be hard to find outside of Japan, so it’s safer to add a bit more water, something like 1:1.1 (a 250mL (metric) cup of rice to 275mL of water) or 1:1.12 (a 250mL cup of rice to 280mL of water).
+It can be cooked with a 1:1 ratio, but might be hard to find outside of Japan.
+So it’s safer to add a bit more water, something like 1:1.1 (a 250mL cup of rice to 275mL of water) or 1:1.12 (a 250mL cup of rice to 280mL of water).

 There is a saying in Japanese about cooking rice, from back in the days when it was cooked over a fire: